thegazelle-ad/gazelle-server/docs/dev-ops/setting-up-server.md

 in the root of the `server` directory.

+> NOTE: It may be the server doesn't have enough RAM to build the source, in that case you'll have to build the source elsewhere, such as your local computer, and copying the build files over with `scp` or something similar.
+You can see how this is done in our [CI config](../../.circleci/config.yml).

 # Update DNS

 We use Cloudflare as our DNS provider.
 The lead engineers should have access to the login for it.
 Simply go here and update the IPs so they match the correct IPs for the production/staging server.

-# Setup slack deployment bot

-All you should have to do is clone [this repo](https://github.com/thegazelle-ad/slack-deployment-bot) into the home directory of your server and follow the README.

 # Setup Swap Space

+> NOTE: At the time of writing we don't actually use swap space as we moved away from building the source on the server which was the biggest usage of RAM.
+In case you need it for other reasons though check out the below instructions

-It is a good idea to setup swap space so that in case a huge load comes in (or we are deploying and therefore building source, Webpack takes up a lot of RAM!) our processes don't simply get killed. [this Digital Ocean guide](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04) details how to setup swap space.
+It can be a good idea to setup swap space so that in case a huge load comes in our processes don't simply get killed. [this Digital Ocean guide](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04) details how to setup swap space.
 In our current setup on the production server we have bought a 2GB volume (very cheaply) so as to be nice to Digital Ocean and not setup swap space on the SSD and setup a 1.5GB swap file there.
 As the guide recommends we also changes the `swappiness` to 10 and the `vfs_cache_pressure` to 50.

-# Setup deployment resources

-Clone [this repo](https://github.com/thegazelle-ad/deployment-resources) to the root directory of your server and follow the instructions in the README.

 # Run everything